bradmasy/Handy_SetE/README.md

 - brad working on job search page
 - brad working on profile page
 - brad redone index.html for flex and mobile first march 16th 2021
+-brad working on javascript for create profile page -brad working on data bases on firebase

 ## Technologies